 Gardner Canyon Trail is a 11 mile moderately trafficked loop trail located near Sonoita, Arizona that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.
 Dogs are also able to use this trail.

 I usually start this in Fish Creek canyon.
 It's got several hard climbs as a mountain bike ride in the grasslands and oaks.
 Perennial stream near where the trail enters the wilderness closing it to bikes.